Mahmoud Abbas: Murdering Israelis is "popular peaceful uprising"

 Mahmoud Abbas: Murdering Israelis is “popular peaceful uprising”

-A statement by PA Chairman Abbas explains why he has not yet condemned even one of the 22 murders of Israelis during the past two months of terror, even though he tells the international community he is against terror.
-Referring to the current Palestinian terror uprising, which at the time of Abbas’ statement had already murdered 14 Israelis and wounded 167 in 65 stabbings and 8 shootings, Abbas announced on PA TV that it is a “peaceful uprising.”
+A statement by PA Chairman Mahmoud Abbas explins why he has not yet condemned any of the 22 murders of Israelis during the past two months of Palestinian terror, even though he tells the international community he is against terror.
+Referring to the Palestinian terror, which at the time of Abbas’ statement had already murdered 14 Israelis and wounded 167 in 65 stabbings and 8 shootings, Abbas announced on PA TV that it is a “peaceful popular uprising.”
 [Figures from http://mfa.gov.il]

 Abbas: “No one called for this uprising and no one asked for it.
 It stemmed from the hearts of the young...
 We said to everyone that we want peaceful popular uprising, and that’s what this is.
 That’s what this is.
 However, the aggression of firing bullets has come from the Israelis.”